UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install.rst

    install/computer_cluster
    install/personal_device

-Our reccomended appraoch is :ref:`to use the devcontainer. <devcontainer>`
+Our recommended approach is :ref:`to use the devcontainer. <devcontainer>`